 More popular recordings came along with ‘Margate’ and ‘London Girls’ and a move into the sporting world, collaborating with the Matchroom Mob on ‘Snooker Loopy’ in 1986, and Tottenham Hotspur FC on their FA cup final songs.
 The 80s also saw Christmas releases with collections of their favourite old time songs brought back for a new audience.
 The boys still found time to contribute theme tunes for TV shows such as ‘Crackerjack’ and ‘In Sickness & In Health’.
-Regular appearances on our screens as well as their own TV specials boosted their profile to household name status.
+Regular appearances on our screens as well as their own TV specials (including a prime time Xmas day ratings smash featuring Eric Clapton in 1982) boosted their profile to household name status.
 Perhaps the high point of the decade though was being presented with the ‘Red Book’ by Eamonn Andrews on the TV show ‘This Is Your Life’ during the show’s heyday in 1985.

 Throughout the 90s they switched their attention to new projects.
 They worked with the late Johnny Speight – creator of Alf Garnett.
 And they recorded a collection of songs to commemorate the 50th anniversary of V.E day in 1995.
 This proved to be their most successful album to date hitting number two in the charts (kept off of the top spot only by Take That’s farewell album).
 The accompanying video was equally successful.
 They also returned to the advertising world when Heinz Baked Beans used ‘The Diddlum Song’ for a successful TV ad campaign in 1993.
 In 1998 they had an unexpected breakthrough in America when radio stations started playing their track ‘Flying’ in heavy rotation, resulting in overwhelming public response.
 This lead to them being snapped up by US label Cleveland International and ‘The World Of Chas & Dave’ album was released to cash in on the buzz, which it duly did, winning them scores of fans in the states including Jack Clement, legendary engineer at Sun Studios (who is credited as having discovered Jerry Lee Lewis no less).So 25 years on, the boys found themselves touring the US for the first time.

-In this new century, Chas & Dave’s appeal has never been greater or more varied.
-The audiences are getting younger without the boys deliberately trying to appeal to the youth, and new bands are citing them as a major influence.
+In the 20th century, Chas & Dave’s appeal has never been greater or more varied.
+The audiences were getting younger without the boys deliberately trying to appeal to the youth, and new bands were citing them as a major influence.
 None more so than The Libertines, who when asked who they wanted on the bill with them on their London shows in 2003/2004, didn’t hesitate… Chas & Dave.
 The shows at The Brixton Academy & The Kentish Town Forum were a huge success with Pete & Carl from the band joining Chas & Dave on stage for a couple of numbers.
 This glowing endorsement from the band of the moment opened a lot of people’s eyes and ears to Chas & Dave.

 In 2005 Chas & Dave joined forces with EMI once more resulting in two top selling CD releases.
 The year also saw their long overdue debut at the Glastonbury Festival as they packed out the acoustic stage with over thirty thousand fans singing along.
 The year ended on a high with a sold out christmas beano at the Shepherd’s Bush empire which was filmed by EMI for a debut DVD release.